yttrian/glyph.kt/docs/data.rst

 :Where: Anonymously sent to Dialogflow for the sole purpose of understanding and responding to your request
 :Why: To understand the intent of your message and respond

-:What: A copy of your message contents, your _`session ids` (not username) and what skill Glyph interpreted it to be
+:What: A copy of your message contents, your :ref:`session id<session ids>` (not username) and what skill Glyph interpreted it to be
 :When: Glyph is explicitly mentioned via DM or @mention, only
 :Where: Application logs on Heroku
 :Why: To make sure Glyph is responding appropriately or see what messages caused an error